Palestine boost Asian Cup knockout hopes after draw with UAE

 Abdullah, who compared the support enjoyed by Palestine to the backing Morocco enjoyed at the World Cup, said he would love it if his team replicated a similar run.

-The continental tournament and the match may not may not carry the weight of a World Cup, but the night meant the world to the passionate Palestinian supporters.
+The continental tournament and the match may not carry the weight of a World Cup, but the night meant the world to the passionate Palestinian supporters.